Women's Health: Systems, Stress, and the Clinical Reality Educational Event

 |

-Dr. MacDonald is a physician with 30 years of experience in family medicine, neuroscience, and clinical research.
+Margaret MacDonald, MD is a physician with 30 years of experience in family medicine, neuroscience, and clinical research.
 After personally struggling with fibromyalgia and leaving work due to chronic illness, she found significant recovery through the Guaifenesin Protocol.
 Trained under Dr. Paul St. Amand, she now dedicates her practice to helping fibromyalgia patients through whole-person, integrative care, including non-drug approaches such as biofeedback.
 Dr. MacDonald is committed to advancing awareness and research for this often-misunderstood condition and guiding patients back toward wellness.

 |